shanmsun/Spark-Connect4-x100/README.md

 ## Code

 > Issues/Important Info:
-> - the row is configured to be based of the 4th quadrant (i.e. SE) in the X-Y plane; the bottom right would be 6, 7 (not zero-indexed)
+> - the board is configured to be based of the 4th quadrant (i.e. SE) in the X-Y plane; the bottom right would be 6, 7 (not zero-indexed)
-> - on the MAXIM, the wiring is not zero-indexed; as a result, everything that is zero-index has to be shifted by 1
+> - on the MAXIM (hardware-side), the wiring is not zero-indexed; on the software-side, everything is zero-indexed.
+As a result, anything that is zero-index has to be shifted by 1
 > - in addition, one of the segments was missed (A-B-C-E-F-G); anything past C needs to get get shifted by 2;
-> - the above points have been fixed with a helper library.
+> - the above points **have been fixed with a helper library**.

 The code can be divided up into lots of chunks.
 Here is a basic breakdown
 ```c